W4CKYFR/WackyShell/README.md

 clear: clears the command-line <br />
 exit: quits the application <br />
 type: used to check if a command is built-in.
 Example: type echo <br />

+## Contributing

+We welcome contributions!
+Add commands, fix bugs, or suggest improvements.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for details.